Customers frequently ask us, “How big should my Knowledge Guru game be?”

 There are three possible ways you can plan for learners to interact with your game:

 - Play through the entire game in a single session at a time of their choosing.
-This scenario automatically means you are using a Quest or Legend game type.
-It should also trigger you to design a shorter game with a maximum of five topics (Quest allows up to 7; Legend allows up to 4).
-Within each topic plan on four to six question sets per topic.
+This scenario automatically means you are using a Quest or Drive (with Custom minigame delivery enabled) game type.
+It should also trigger you to design a shorter game with a maximum of five topics (Quest allows up to 7 and Drive allows up to 7).
+Plan to keep each topic small: 4 to 6 question sets per topic for Quest and 1-2 learning objectives per topic for Drive.
 This will give players about 15 to 30 minutes of gameplay time and enable you to introduce or reinforce the most essential content.

 - Space play over time.
 Both Drive and Quest are designed for spaced play.
 With Quest it is an option.
-With Drive, it is required.
+With Drive, it is required for Daily 3 minigame delivery and an option with Custom minigame delivery.
 With spaced play, your game can have more content within it because players only see a portion of it at a time.
-A Drive game controls the interaction, limiting it to about 5 minutes per day so your larger question is how many days do you want them to have to play to see all of your game’s content.
+A Drive game that uses Daily 3 controls the interaction, limiting it to about 5 minutes per day so your larger question is how many days do you want them to have to play to see all of your game’s content.
+With Custom minigame delivery, you can space play in a few ways: by date, by score, in sequential order (one game won’t unlock until the previous game has been played), or by context (players must play all contexts of a game before the next unlocks).
 With Quest, you can space play two ways: a level per day (1 topic and 1 set of questions associated with that topic) or a world per week (all topics and one set of the questions associated with all those topics).

-- Play a Legend or Quest game as part of a live event.
+- Play a Quest, or Drive game with Custom minigame delivery as part of a live event.
 In this scenario, you are going to specify a certain amount of time be spent in game play.
 This absolutely dictates the amount of content you can include.
-You cannot have more questions within a topic than someone can reasonably complete in the time you are allocating for game play.
+You cannot have more questions or minigames within a topic than someone can reasonably complete in the time you are allocating for game play.

 Be very aware that learners read and process information at different speeds.
 Learners spend widely varying amounts of time to complete the same game.
 Their processing speed depend on reading proficiency, education level, their native language, and their familiarity with the content.
 Factor these things into your judgment of how much content to include.